arcticsecurity/public/docs/Harmonization.md

 ## Identity

 The observation **type** defines the way the attributes of an observation need to be interpreted as a whole.
-For a malware infection, the attributes most likely refer to a compromised end-user machine, whereas for a command and control server they refer to a server resource which is used by the criminals to control a botner.
+For a malware infection, the attributes most likely refer to a compromised end-user machine, whereas for a command and control server they refer to a server resource which is used by the criminals to control a botnet.
 For example, a **port** for a malware infection observation is the source port of the malware beacon to the c&c server.

 |attribute|description|
 --- | --- |